All Episodes

 The history of the world is dungeons and torture chambers.

-That's why this country's so unique.
+That's why this country is so unique.

-And there are people in this country who who uh who are Americans who have the same view of uh of of totalitarianism that uh all the worst regimes of the world have had.
+And there are people in this country who are Americans who have the same view of totalitarianism that all the worst regimes of the world have had.

-They just are a minority, or have been a minority, and they have to be stealth to get anywhere because who's gonna vote for torture?
+And they have to be stealth to get anywhere because who's going to vote for torture?

-Who's gonna vote for tyranny?
+Who's going to vote for tyranny?

-Who's gonna vote for dictatorship?
+Who's going to vote for dictatorship?

 But we did.

-We did, and it's you see it slowly encroaching, and if they could move faster on this, they would.
+And if they could move faster on this, they would.

-But it's just it's it's it's why this country is so special and so unique in all of human history.
+But it's just, it's why this country is so special and so unique in all of human history, because it was founded on the exact opposite pretense and purpose, individual liberty and freedom.

-A constitution that tells the government what it cannot do to us and the to the citizens, and of course, Obama and his buds think of the Constitution as consisting of negative rights, meaning it doesn't say what the government can do for us or to us.
+And of course, Obama and his buds think of the Constitution as consisting of negative rights, meaning it doesn't say what the government can do for us or to us.

-At a Time Warner publication, Money Magazine.
+This is by Sean Tully, editor-at-large at a Time Warner publication, Money Magazine.

 You have to go to the CNN website to get, I'm stunned that this appears anywhere near the CNN logo, website, whatever.

-In promoting his health care agenda, President Obama has repeatedly reassured Americans they can keep their existing health plans, and that the benefits and access they prize will be enhanced through reform.
+In promoting his healthcare agenda, President Obama has repeatedly reassured Americans they can keep their existing health plans and that the benefits and access they prize will be enhanced through reform.

-To be sure it isn't easy to comb through the 2,000 pages of tortured legal language, but page by page, the bills reveal a web of restrictions, fines, and mandates that would radically change your health care coverage.
+The bills reveal a web of restrictions, fines, and mandates that would radically change your health care coverage.

-Here's number one, the five freedoms that you would lose according to CNN Money.com.
+Here's number one, the five freedoms that you would lose according to CNNmoney.com.

 Number one, freedom to choose what's in your plan.

-The bills in both houses, the House and the Senate, require that Americans purchase insurance through qualified, that's in quotes plans offered by health care exchanges that would be set up in each state.
+The bills in both houses, the House and the Senate, require that Americans purchase insurance through qualified, that's in quotes, plans offered by healthcare exchanges that would be set up in each state.

 The rub is that the plans can't really compete based on what they offer.